theobald-software/theobald-software.github.io/content/_en/board-connector/advanced-techniques/extraction-parameters.md

 ### Subsection "Parameters" Tab "Extraction"

-The amount of the parameters depends on the extraction type and destination. e.g., **decimalSeparator** is a parameter specific to CSV destination.
+The amount of the parameters depends on the extraction type. e.g., **decimalSeparator** is a parameter specific to CSV destination.

 Parameter name | Parameter description | Special information